 The US Core Implementation Guide and US Core Profiles

 The US Core Implementation Guide is a vital tool for developers and healthcare organizations.
 It offers detailed guidelines on how to implement FHIR in a manner that aligns with USCDI standards.
 This guide includes a set of US Core Profiles, which are specific requirements for different types of healthcare data, such as patient demographics, clinical notes, and laboratory results.
-These profiles play a crucial role in ensuring FHIR-based systems are compliant with USCDI, fostering a more interoperable healthcare ecosystem.
+For a comprehensive understanding of integrating genomic data within the FHIR framework, refer to our FHIR genomics complete guide, which provides in-depth insights into this specialized area.

 US Core Patient Profile Differential Table Example